LeiWangR/HDG/README.md

 **Codes for parameters evaluation, running over all possible 252 combinations of selecting half subjects for training are not provided.**

-For more information, please refer to my research report: “Analysis and Evaluation of Kinect-based Action Recognition Algorithms”.
+For more information, please refer to my research report and journal paper.

 ## Citations